pip-services/pip-services-docs/content/en/python/components/log/null_logger.md

 linkTitle: "NullLogger"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Dummy implementation of logger that doesn't do anything.
+    Dummy implementation of logger with no real effect.

     It can be used in testing or in situations when logger is required but shall be disabled.